arnav-jain1/Fall_2023/388/notes/!all_lecs.md

 ## Transfer types
 Simplex:  1 to 1
-Half duplex: 2 to 2 through one lane
-Full duplex: 2 to 2 through 2 seperate lanes
+Half duplex: 2 to 2 through one lane, can send or recieve but not at same time Full duplex: 2 to 2 through 2 seperate lanes, can do both at same time

 ## Synchronous vs Asych
 * Synch:
     * Common shared clock
     * High throughput
     * Low scalibility
+    * Block of bites at a time

 * Asynch:
     * No shared clock
     * Asynch start/stop
     * Self-clocked, based on agreement between transmitter and receiver
+    * 1 bite at a time

 ## Serial communication standard RS-232
 * Asynch because no clock signal